dfamonteiro/blog/blog/content/posts/karting.md

 [^1]: I did manage to complete the [Sebastian Vettel X Challenge](https://gran-turismo.fandom.com/wiki/Sebastian_Vettel_X_Challenge_(GT5)), though!
 The folks that have played GT5 will know how tricky this challenge is.

 We were about to leave the track, when something unexpected happened: they gave us two sheets with everyone's lap times, for both the qualifying and the race!
-We ended up spending the lunch pouring over the the data, with everyone comparing their lap times to everyone else's.
+We ended up spending the lunch poring over the data, with everyone comparing their lap times to everyone else's.
 That was when I got the idea: we have the raw lap time data, we could pull out some really neat statistics from it!
 I have seen plenty of F1 analytics Twitter accounts posting charts about Formula 1 qualifying and race sessions, it would be fun to do something similar for a race that in which I was an active participant.

 ## Parsing the lap time data

-The first step in this rather pointless side project is to extract the lap times from the sheets given to us by the karting track.
+The first step in this rather silly side project is to extract the lap times from the sheets given to us by the karting track.
 Sadly I don't have any silver bullets for you: I just sat down and copied the values by hand.
 It's easy to make a mistake with data entry, but luckily for us the sheets also came with an average lap time per driver, which I was able to compute and compare for a sanity check.

 ```python
 QUALIFYING = {